Kodak Z612 Zoom Digital Camera

 The Kodak Easyshare Z612 ZOOM is a consumer digital camera.

 It features a Schneider-Kreuznach VARIOGON 35mm-420mm (35mm equivalent) AF 12x optical zoom lens.

 One unique feature is its optical image stabilization.
 It also has an electric viewfinder and a 2.5" LCD screen.

 This camera features manual control over the aperture and shutter speed.

+It was announced by Kodak in February 2006.